akihirokomatsu/DataCamp/README.md

  - pairs bootstrap for linear regression: resample data in pairs, based on the x and y variables; beneficial in instances with two existing variables (ex: state county and democratic voting); then use resampled pairs to calculate slope & intercept (each slope&intercept is a bootstrap replicate); repeat multiple times to compute confidence intervals from percentiles of boostrap replicates
  - hypothesis testing: an assessment of how reasonable the observed data are assuming a hypothesis is true
  - permutation: random reordering of entries in an array, especially useful where null hypothesis is assuming the two quantities are identically distributed
+ - test statistic: a single number that can be computed from observed data and from data you simulate under the null hypothesis, ex: mean
+ - p value: the probability of obtaining a value of your test statistic that is at least as extreme as what was observed, under the assumption the null hypothesis is true.
+It is NOT the probability that the null hypothesis is true
+ - Null hypothesis significance testing (NHST): statistically significant difference between two quantities is determined by the smallness of a p-value.
+ - statistical significant =/= practical significance